Quranaloneislam.net

 2. Difference between zakât and sadaqat

 The root Sadaqa (صدق) means “to be truthful”, “establish or confirm the truth”, but also “verify”, “faithfully respect a promise”.
-The verb at the form V (tasaddaqa = تصدق) means “to forfeit something that is due as a charity” (2:280, 4:92, 5:45), “spend in charity” (9:75, 63:10), “be charitable” (12:88).
+The verb in the form V (tasaddaqa = تصدق) means “to forfeit something that is due as a charity” (2:280, 4:92, 5:45), “spend in charity” (9:75, 63:10), “be charitable” (12:88).

 3. It is preferable in Islam to donate charities anonymously